tinted-theming/base16-shell-legacy/README.md

   source ~/.vimrc_background
 endif
 ```
-Remove the base16colorspace line if not needed.
+Remove the base16colorspace line if it is not needed.

 ### Base16-Tmux Users

-This section is for [base16-tmux](https://github.com/mattdavis90/base16-tmux) users.
-The `profile_helper` will update a `~/.tmux.base16.conf` file that will have your current colorscheme, you just need to source this file in your `.tmux.conf`: i.e.
+This section is for [base16-tmux](https://github.com/mattdavis90/base16-tmux) users. base16-shell will update (or create) the `~/.tmux.base16.conf` file and set the colorscheme.
+You need to source this file in your `.tmux.conf`.
+You can do this by adding the following to your `.tmux.conf`:

 ```
 source-file ~/.tmux.base16.conf